rjvitorino/Advent-of-Code-2024/README.md

 ### 2. **Configure Advent of Code Session**

-- Set your Advent of Code session cookie for downloading inputs and descriptions.
+- Set your Advent of Code **session cookie** to download inputs and descriptions.
 You can find this in your browser's cookies after logging into the AoC website.
 - Ensure the `.env` file is placed in the **root directory** of the project, where the `automation/` folder is located with the following content: